Overdraft Protection | Santander Bank - Santander

 How it works

 - You may link up to three (3) Santander accounts as Overdraft Protection.
-Linked accounts can be a combination of checking, savings, or money market savings.
+Linked accounts can be a combination of checking, personal savings, or money market savings.

 - Transfers are made when the total overdrawn balance is available in your linked Overdraft Protection Account(s) and none of those accounts are also overdrawn.